Engine Control

 %4919c%8$hnAAAAA\xef\xbe\xad\xde\x0d\xd0\xde\xc0

+With that input, the value 0x1337 will get written at the address 0xc0ded00ddeadbeef as a short value.
 Again with arbitrary read, this input will not pass due to it containing non printable characters in the address part.

 What if we can use addresses already existing on the stack?
 There are definitely going to be a few LIBC addresses that could allow us to leak the remote LIBC version, and calculate the base.